jwbuurlage/Bulk/docs/pages/tour.md

 Algorithmic skeletons
 ---------------------

-comes equipped with a number of higher-level functions, also known as *algorithmic skeletons*.
+Bulk comes equipped with a number of higher-level functions, also known as *algorithmic skeletons*.
 For example, say we want to compute the dot-product of two coarrays, then we write this as: